Everything we post on LinkedIn

 Article

-Helm 4 migration guide
+Helm 4 Migration Guide

 Helm 3 bug fix support ends July 8, 2026.
 Helm 4 changes how upgrades work under the hood, and your existing automation may need updated permissions.
 We put together a practical migration guide covering what breaks, the full permission changes, and a rollout strategy starting with staging.
 If the full article is a lot to get through, drop it into your AI agent for a quick breakdown.